codingMustache/codingMustache/README.md

 ## Joke of the Day

-Bought a new jacket suit the other day and it burst into flames.
-Well, it was a blazer
+I used to work for a soft drink can crusher.
+It was soda pressing.

 ## Daily Trivia

-.at is the top-level domain for what country?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Angola
+ 1. Quantum Teleportation
- 2. Australia
+ 2. Super Dense Coding
- 3. Argentina
+ 3. Quantum Entanglement
- 4. Austria
+ 4. Quantum Programming

 <details>
   <summary>Answer</summary>
-  Austria
+  Quantum Teleportation
 </details>